European Commission: Medicines Agency needs to be more transparent

 “We can now say, it is clear that there is a link with the vaccine,” the head of EMA’s vaccines strategy, Marco Cavaleri, said earlier in an interview with the Italian newspaper il Messaggero.
 “What causes this reaction, we do not know yet,” he said, adding the agency would announce this in a few hours.

-The agency, however, rejected on Wednesday afternoon his statement and claimed that it has not yet found any correlation.
+The agency, however, rejected on Tuesday afternoon this statement and claimed that it has not yet found any correlation.

 The Brussels Times is still waiting for a reply from EMA to a question in writing about the preferred time lag between the first and second doses of the Pfizer-BioNTech vaccine.

-According EMA’s website, the two doses need to be given at least 21 days apart from the doses but several member states, facing shortages of doses, have extended the period to vaccinate as many people as possible.
-Figures in media has mentioned a time lag of 21 – 28 days.
+According to EMA’s website, the two doses need to be given at least 21 days apart from the doses but several member states, facing shortages of doses, have extended the period to vaccinate as many people as possible.
+Figures in media have mentioned a recommended time lag of 21 – 28 days.

 In the rollout of the vaccinations, several member states prioritized the goal of vaccinating as many persons as possible with at least one dose.
 While 60 % of 80+ have received the first dose by the end of March (the EU goal was 80 %), only 33 % had received two doses.

-Asked about time lag, the spokesperson referred to EMA’s scientific opinion – which it has not disclosed – and added that it is up to the member states to decide taking into account EMA’s advice.
+Asked about the time lag, the spokesperson referred to EMA’s scientific opinion – which it has not disclosed – and added that it is up to the member states to decide, taking into account EMA’s advice.